 Approximately 33% of the population within the District is defined by Censors 2016 as living in poverty.
-Of the 502 265 District population, approximately 154114 (2014 DGDP) residents were classified as living in poverty.
+Of the 510 865 District population, approximately 154 114 (2019 DGDP) residents were classified as living in poverty.
+The said DGDP was adopted by council on the 9th of March 2019.
 The highest concentration of people living in poverty is in UMzimkhulu, followed closely by UBuhlebezwe and Dr. Nkosazana Dlamini Zuma.
 Accordingly, the Municipality has deployed support to more than ten cooperatives with agricultural inputs, block making material etc.

-6.7 PROVINCIAL GROWTH AND DEVELOPMENT PLAN (PGDP) AND DISTRICT GROWTH AND DEVELOPMENT PLAN (DGDP)
+PROVINCIAL GROWTH AND DEVELOPMENT PLAN (PGDP) AND DISTRICT GROWTH AND DEVELOPMENT PLAN (DGDP)

-The PGDP is aligned to the Sustainable Development Goals (SDGs), and specifically to the 14 national outcomes identified in the National Development Plan.
+The PGDP is aligned to the Sustainable Development Goals (SDGs), and specifically to the 14 national outcomes identified in the National Development Plan (See full alignment on pages 36 to 43 of this IDP).
 It identifies high priorities and key interventions in each of the seven strategic areas.
 Some of those relevant to the Harry Gwala District are identified below.